Jump Start Your Remote Working Environment

 Google Hangouts – Start here if your organization is on Google Suite.
 Hangouts includes chat, voice and video conferencing.
 Find Hangouts at hangouts.google.com.

-Slack – For organizations that want something a little different, Slack is a popular tool for simple group messing, calling and conferencing.
+Slack – For organizations that want something a little different, Slack is a popular tool for simple group messaging, calling and conferencing.
 Slack is available for free for nonprofits. slack.com.

 Look at these and then head over to the Remote Teams section of the Resources page to learn more about organizing your team around remote tools.